keivanipchihagh/Open-Goggles/README.md

 See Issues or have a new idea?
 Contributions are welcomed

 ### 👍 Credits
-- [soniajoseph](https://github.com/soniajoseph) for GoodReads quote scraper
+- [soniajoseph](https://github.com/soniajoseph) for GoodReads quote scraper from IMDB